golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 One additional challenge (and a learning opportunity) here is that we would like to avoid waiting for Ray on Golem to scan the whole of the word space.
 We would like the code to stop the computation when it finds the match.
-You might want to use Ray mechanisms which is not described in Ray on Golem docs (we suggest you check out `ray.wait()`).
+You might need to use Ray mechanisms which is not described in Ray on Golem docs (we suggest you check out `ray.wait()`).

 ### Acceptance criteria